BrendanCook44/GPU-Programming-Specialization/Course 4 - CUDA Advanced Libraries/CUDA Specialization Capstone Project/README.md

 The application will load the trained model and classify every image in the `data/Application/` directory, determining whether each image contains a planetary object or not.

 A set of application images are provided by default.
 You are free to add your own test images to `data/Application/` for the model to evaluate — simply place any `.jpg`, `.jpeg`, or `.png` images in that directory before running the application.

+The application and trained model are primarily intended to be used with space imagery, so I recommend any new images added fit that description as that is the intended use case.

 ## Code Organization